DLohmann/Kaggle_Titanic/README.md

 - Do the classification with the nearest neighbors algorithm.
 But instead of picking "k" neighbors, use all the neighbors, and assign each neighbor a weight which is the inverse of the Euclidean distance to that neighbor squared (1/r**2), and to calculate the Euclidean distance, assign each "i"th attribute in vector a weight W[i] which is chosen during optimization (so some dimensions are more important than others).

 - Add more and different error functions (loss functions) besides sum squared error

+- Organize files so that code for different machine learning algorithms does not mix

+- Use numpy or scipy arrays and vector operations instead of regular python arrays  and custom functions to improve speed.
+Many of these libraries may be written in C/C++, and will run faster than vector operations written in Python

+- Make the training code run in C++ for speed

+- Write a script to ssh the code to Google Cloud, Amazon Web service, Azure, or UC Merced's servers to train (if the code takes to long to train).